commentary Romans 13

 5 Wherefore ye must needs be subject, not only for wrath, but also for conscience sake.

-In summary, the Christian must needs be subject to the government for two reasons: first, to avoid their punishments (v2) and second, because a Christian is not an evildoer (v3).
+The Christian should be subject to the government for two reasons: first, to avoid their punishments (v2) and second, because a Christian is not an evildoer (v3).
 In other words, “Be subject to the laws of the land, not just for fear of punishment but to follow a good conscience of rejecting evil works.”
 As Peter writes, Let none of you suffer as a murderer, or as a thief, or as an evildoer…yet if any man suffer as a Christian, let him not be ashamed (1Pet 4:14-16).
 If the government oppresses you as a Christian living according to your good conscience, be not ashamed – you are not at fault, but the government that is acting illegitimately.
 The valid authorities are the minister of God ordained to execute wrath upon him that doeth evil.
 Of course we obey them in that.

 Beware that the Devil is very astute in these matters.
 In the last few centuries, his tactics have changed from overt to covert.
 Before he came as a lion, killing and torturing any who did not bow to his rule, but now he comes softly, deceiving and persuading by great swelling words of vanity (2Pet 2:18) and by arguments of science falsely so called (1Tim 6:20).
 The Revelation describes how, in the time of Satan’s little season at the end of the world, he will deceive the governments of the world into doing his wicked bidding and with one mind they will work to subvert the Word of Truth and impair the power of the Spirit (see my notes in Rev 19-20).
 The churches of Christ will wane and their testimony will be ineffective before the onslaught of this great deception (Rev 11:8-10).
 When these things begin to pass, lift up your heads, for the time of redemption is at hand (Luke 21:28).

 Should we obey or disobey the governor’s mandate forbidding families to meet for the Thanksgiving holiday because there is a virus in the streets?
 Should we hold church services during the pandemic or improvise with video meetings?
-Churches need to allow the exercise of individual consciences, but let us not be blind to the inevitable fruit that these illegitimate rules will produce!
+Churches need to allow the exercise of individual consciences, but let us not be blind to the inevitable fruit that these illegitimate rules will produce.
 Less spirituality, less knowledge of God’s Word, less respect for the church body.
 Are we so afraid of criticism?
 So concerned about our physical well-being?
 How important it is to follow the wise, Godly path and not the popular one of Society.
 We are to come out from among them and be separate, we are not a part of society.
 If we are ashamed of that, Christ will be ashamed to be our God (2Cor 6:16-18).

 The present governments of the world have increased their promotion of LIES and WICKEDNESS to unprecedented levels.
 Witness the anti-God topics of evolution, homosexuality, feminism, gender changes, vegetarianism and a myriad other “scientifically proven facts.”
 Woe unto them that call evil good, and good evil; that put darkness for light and light for darkness, that put bitter for sweet, and sweet for bitter (Is 5:20).
 By many lying means they are convincing humanity to accept their “truths,” agendas and values.
 And they use the very effective method of “cancelling” anyone who dares to even inadvertently say something in disagreement.
 Here in Chile, the government is contemplating the addition of endorsements/restrictions to their mandatory identity cards which will prohibit/allow activities based on one’s adherence to the State’s protocols.
 The “consensus of Science” is a dangerous, anti-God authority.